felixlopz/hubrise-test-task/content/apps/foodpanda/en/overview.md

 ---

+foodpanda Bridge can be connected to HubRise from the HubRise back office.

 ## Why Connect?

 Connecting your foodpanda online restaurant or convenience store to HubRise allows you to receive foodpanda orders directly in your EPOS or Kitchen Display Screen also connected with HubRise.
 You will be able to manage foodpanda orders alongside other orders, using your own tools. foodpanda orders will flow through your existing setup, as all other orders already do.

+Via HubRise, synchronise your menu, your customer and order information with online ordering, food delivery platforms (including Deliveroo, Uber Eats and Just Eat), delivery management, delivery services, eMarketing (SMS/emailing), business intelligence, stock management, loyalty systems, and more.
+The number of compatible applications increases every month.
+To see which apps you can connect, see our [Apps page](/apps).

 ## Prerequisites